Ritishrx7/Data-Science-Project/README.md

 # Socioeconomic Differences Between Bourgogne and Franche-Comté Regions in 2012: A PCA Analysis
-*Data Analysis Lecture - Master 1 in Modelisation Statistique*
+*Data Analysis Lecture - Master's 1 in Applied Mathematics with Statistical Modelling*
 Université Franche-Comté, Besançon (2022–2023)

 ## **Project Overview**